Asixa/Asixa/README.md

 My research interests include **Computer Graphics**, **Internet of Things**, **Wireless Sensing**, and **Mobile Computing**.

-for my publications and more, visit www.xingyuchen.me
+for my publications and more, visit xingyuchen.me